-The processes outlined in 7.2 and 7.3 are considered formal redress process for the data in the EHR Core system of which the data in the Build system is a copy of a limited data set.
-To ensure data accuracy and maintain quality of care, patients are encouraged to actively review and verify information included in their health records.
-Veteran or other VAMC patient who is enrolled in MyHealtheVet can use the system to make direct edits to their health records.
+The processes outlined in 7.2 and 7.3 are considered formal redress process.
+To ensure data accuracy and maintain quality of care, patients are encouraged to actively review and verify information included in their health records. veteran or other VAMC patient who is enrolled in MyHealthevet can use the system to make direct edits to their health records.